Stock Trading Alert sent to subscribers on April 6, 2017, 6:58 AM.

 Long-term outlook (next year): neutral

-The main U.S. stock market indexes gained 0.5-0.6% on Wednesday, extending their short-term uptrend, as investors reacted to economic data, quarterly corporate earnings releases.
-The S&P 500 index has reached yet another new all-time high at the level of 2,351.30, following slightly lower opening of the trading session.
-The Dow Jones Industrial Average trades above the level of 20,600, and the technology Nasdaq Composite Index is now above 5,800 mark.
-All three major indexes trade at new record highs.
-Will the market extend its year-long medium-term uptrend even further before some more meaningful downward correction?
-The nearest important level of support of the S&P 500 index is at around 2,320, marked by Monday's daily gap up of 2,319.23-2,321.42.
-The next support level is at around 2,300-2,310, marked by previous level of resistance and Friday's daily gap up of 2,311.08-2,311.10.
-We can see some short-term volatility following three-month-long rally off last year's November low at around 2,100.
+The U.S. stock market indexes lost 0.2-0.6% on Wednesday, following relatively big move up, as investors reacted to the FOMC Minutes announcement.
+The S&P 500 index extended its short-term uptrend, before going closer to its recent local lows and support level of 2,350.
+The index remains around 2% below March 1 all-time high of 2,400.98.
+The Dow Jones Industrial Average closed below 20,700 mark, and technology Nasdaq Composite index reached new all-time high above the level of 5,900, before closing 0.6% lower.
+Is this a new uptrend or just upward correction within new medium-term downtrend?
+The nearest important level of support of the S&P 500 index is at around 2,350, marked by the above-mentioned recent local lows.
+The next support level is at 2,335-2,340, marked by local lows.
+The support level is also at 2,320, marked by February 13 daily gap up of 2,319.23-2,321.42 and last week's Monday's local low.
+On the other hand, the nearest important level of resistance is now at 2,370, marked by short-term local highs.
+The next resistance level is at 2,380-2,400, marked by all-time high, among others.
+We can see some short-term volatility following five-month-long rally off last year's November low at around 2,100.
 Is this a topping pattern before downward reversal?
-The uptrend accelerates, and it looks like a blow-off top pattern accompanied by some buying frenzy.
-The S&P 500 index trades above its medium-term upward trend line, as we can see on the daily chart:
+The uptrend accelerated on March 1 and it looked like a blow-off top pattern accompanied by some buying frenzy.
+The S&P 500 index continues to trade along its medium-term upward trend line, as we can see on the daily chart: